Observational entropy, coarse quantum states, and Petz recovery: information-theoretic properties and bounds: Proof of Theorem

-\begin{remark} Similar comments apply here as in Remark~\ref{rem:monotone-proof}.
-While a shorter proof can be given using the joint convexity of classical relative entropy, the one given below provides additional insight into the current framework. \end{remark}
+An alternative proof can be given using the joint convexity of classical relative entropy.
+However, the one given below, which is based on Petz's recovery theorem, provides additional insight into the current framework.